 Instructions

-In a large bowl or zip-top bag, combine beef with soy sauce, rice wine, sesame oil, cornstarch, and sugar.
-Let it marinate for at least 15โ30 minutes (or up to overnight).
-If prepping ahead, refrigerate for up to 30 minutes. - Stir-fry the beef:
+- Marinate the beef: In a large bowl or zip-top bag, combine beef with soy sauce, rice wine, sesame oil, cornstarch, and sugar.
+Let it marinate for at least 15–30 minutes, or up to overnight in the refrigerator.

-Heat cooking oil in a large nonstick skillet or wok over medium-high heat.
-Once hot, add marinated beef and stir-fry until mostly browned.
-Remove from the pan and set aside. - Cook the mushrooms:
+- Stir fry the beef: Heat cooking oil in a large nonstick skillet or wok over medium-high heat.
+Once hot, add marinated beef and stir fry until mostly browned.
+Remove from the pan and set aside.

-In the same pan, add minced garlic and mushrooms.
-Stir-fry for about 2 minutes or until mushrooms begin to soften. - Combine everything:
+- Cook the mushrooms: In the same pan, add minced garlic and mushrooms.
+Stir fry for about 2 minutes, or until mushrooms begin to soften.
+Add 1 tablespoon rice wine and continue stir frying for another minute.

 Notes